rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#6-Nov-2019.md

 type: single
 categories:
   - "newsletters"
+summary: Each month we like to shine a light on a notable Rust blockchain project.
+This month that project is deoxysii-rust.
+This is a great example of the type of useful crates that come out of Rust blockchain projects.
+It implements the Deoxys II authenticated encryption scheme, which was a winner of the CAESAR cryptographic competition.
 ---

 Welcome to the #6 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #5](/newsletters/2019-11-07).